 Basically, the Snoopers’ Charter simply legitimizes a process that’s been taking place since the late 90s, except that the powers granted to the agencies are far more extensive and wide-ranging than ever before.

 It goes without saying that UK residents should be extremely wary of these developments.
 To secure yourself from snoopy intelligence agencies, we recommend you opt for a VPN to circumvent the Snoopers’ Charter.

-Another concern that may manifest itself in the very near future is the proposed regulations on the internet by the current Conservative government.
+Another concern that may manifest itself in the near future is the current Conservative government’s proposed regulations on the internet.
 The Snoopers’ Charter simply monitors your activity without placing any restrictions on what you may access or say online.
 The new bill will try to take this a step further by allowing the government to decide what can and what can’t be published on the web.

 “Some people say that it is not for the government to regulate when it comes to technology and the internet,” states the proposed manifesto.
 “We disagree”.

 The legislation is part of an attempt to force tech companies to build backdoors into encrypted communication apps such as WhatsApp and Telegram.
 Ostensibly, this is to help the government in tracking down terrorist movements and communications – but will have the dual effect of compromising the privacy of law-abiding citizens, too.